ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 **Tutorials/Manual:** <p/>

+- how to use the dmx delay function to sync audio/video with recorded dmx/artnet <p/>
 - how to change the distance of the pir sensor, factory wise set to ~5m and can be changed from ~3 to ~7m<p/>
 - remote mapper<p/>
 - create list of OSC/midi commands for website (without code around it)<p/>